openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/getting_started/getting_started.md

     - Radiance
     - Application Resources

-__Optional - Download and install SketchUp and the Openstudio SketchUp Plug-in__
+__Optional - Download and install SketchUp and the Openstudio SketchUp Plug-in [here](https://github.com/openstudiocoalition/openstudio-sketchup-plugin/releases)__

 There are a few options for generating geometry for the OpenStudio Application, including the built-in FloorspaceJS interface.
 One option is to use the OpenStudio Sketchup Plug-in.
 To use the plug-in:

 1. Download and install SketchUp.
-Presently, the OpenStudio SketchUp Plug-in requires [SketchUp 2019 - 2020 Pro](https://www.sketchup.com/) (not available for Linux).
+Presently, the OpenStudio SketchUp Plug-in requires [SketchUp 2019 - 2021 Pro](https://www.sketchup.com/) (not available for Linux).
 2. Download the OpenStudio SketchUp Plug-in RBZ package [here](https://github.com/NREL/openstudio-sketchup-plugin/releases).
 3. Follow the [Installing extensions manually in SketchUp Preferences](https://help.sketchup.com/en/extension-warehouse/adding-extensions-sketchup) to install the Plug-in.